Energy Science and Technology - Master of Science (M.Sc.)

 - PhD in Germany and all over the world

-There is no tuition fee at Ulm University .
-The university and the students union (Studierendenwerk Ulm) currently charge administrative fees amounting to 155,81 € each semester.
+Tuition Fees are only applicable for second degree and international students.
+Further Infomation can be found here.
+Additionally the university and the students union (Studierendenwerk Ulm) currently charge administrative fees approximately amounting to 165 € each semester.
 Students admitted to the "Energy Science and Technology" program will be asked to pay these fees for the following winter term immediately after they accepted admission.

 A student at Ulm University will face the following living expenses :